Search

 The airport location and layout

-This airport dates back to 1941, and some of its historic terminal buildings are protected today by the government as architectural landmarks.
+DCA’s historic terminal buildings are protected today by the government as architectural landmarks.
 The rest of the terminal has been appended to these buildings with soaring glass walls and plentiful natural light.
 Pay attention to which airline is leaving from each terminal as one is not connected to the others once past security.
+However, all concourses in Terminal 2 (Gates B10-E59) are connected airside, so you can wander between them to shop, dine or visit lounges.

-On the ground, people can visit an area known as Gravelly Point on the western edge of the Potomac River, where they can snap photos and catch up-close views of the planes as they land or take off.
+On the ground, people can visit an area known as Gravelly Point on the western edge of the Potomac River, where they can snap photos and catch up-close views of planes as they land or take off.
 There is parking, and trust me, you won’t be alone.
 Families love it for picnics on a nice day.

 Busiest airlines at DCA